 For the most part these creatures are thought to be kind and the bringer of good fortune.
 An exception to this, comes from a Japanese legend that tells of a dragon king that has scales and a flicking tongue.
 He was very destructive and brought chaos wherever he went.
 He would invade villages and devour innocent children.
 He was held in check by the goddess of love, Benten.
 She charmed him with words of love.
 She said that she would marry him and be with him always if he would promise to end his wrath against mankind.

 On the Pacific coast of Japan a great temple was built at Kamakura to celebrate the occasion of Benten saving the area from his wrath.

-These dragons like all Asian dragons and unlike the mythical dragons found in European dragon tales are not evil.
+These dragons like all Asian dragons are not evil, unlike the mythical dragons found in European dragon tales.
 The medieval dragons from European folklore are destructive mythical creatures that kill, steal gold and gems and horde these into great treasures.